Keanu-Ellwood-DVT/Path-of-Exile-modding-tool/README.md

 * Press modify, wait for script to finish (~10 minutes with SSD)

-* Press insert (it will replace 2 shadow and 1 regular fog shader files, 2 delirium fog files), wait, it should say "5 file inserted".
-If you dont press insert after all modifications you will get bug like this in delirium
+* Press insert button (it will replace 2 shadow and 1 regular fog shader, 2 delirium fog, 2 delve lighting files), wait, it should say "7 file inserted".
+If you dont press insert button (not keyboard key) after all modifications you will get bug like this in delirium

 ![bug](https://i.imgur.com/q7tW2wr.png)